Anonymous4ScienceAuthor/TrustRD/README.md

 python ./Model/train.py Twitter15 100 # Run TrustRD for 100 iterations on Twitter15 dataset
 python ./Model/train.py Twitter16 100 # Run TrustRD for 100 iterations on Twitter16 dataset
 ```
+In most cases, the best performance will be obatined during 20-30 epochs after beginning of fine-tuning process.
+If you feel time-consuming to run the pre-process, please directly load our pre-process model, which is given in the folder.

 ## Dataset
 We use Twitter15 and Twitter16 dataset for the experiment.